 Military Trains Leaders

-Kelley says that he was "born to be a recruiting leader" and that he loves the opportunity to build teams in a big-scale leadership role and when the opportunity at Amazon came along, he saw it as a way to make a bigger difference on behalf of veterans.
+Kelley says he was "born to be a recruiting leader," and he loves the opportunity to build teams in a big-scale leadership role, and when the opportunity at Amazon came along, he saw it as a way to make a bigger difference on behalf of veterans.

-"We have a lot of places where veterans can come in and contribute in operations," Kelley says. "from highly technical corporate roles to leadership roles at all levels."
+"We have a lot of places where veterans can come in and contribute in operations, from highly technical corporate roles to leadership roles at all levels," Kelley said.

-Veterans are highly skilled and trained to be leaders from day one.
+Veterans are highly skilled and trained to be leaders from Day 1.
 Kelley says Amazon created the Military Leaders program.
-The program is designed to identify veterans for mid-level managerial roles that will allow them to scale quickly and provide a pathway to the executive level in the course of four to five years.
+The program is designed to identify veterans for midlevel managerial roles that will allow them to scale quickly and provide a pathway to the executive level in the course of 4-5 years.

 Expanding Employment Opportunities for Veterans and Spouses

-Kelley says that Amazon, in partnership with Hire our Heroes, is leading the way to help vets and spouses realize an entrepreneur career path.
+Kelley says Amazon, in partnership with Hire our Heroes, is leading the way to help vets and spouses realize an entrepreneurial career path.

-"We're at stage one and we're meeting with military families to learn from them on how we can create mobile entrepreneurial opportunities," Kelley says.
+"We're at Stage 1, and we're meeting with military families to learn from them on how we can create mobile entrepreneurial opportunities," Kelley said.
 "We've realized that we need to be more holistic and look at opportunities not just for veterans but for the whole family."